Inquiry hears of ‘anguish’ over compensation for infected blood victims

 “We’re suffering from sustained trauma.
 We should not still be fighting.”

+“People cannot be expected to be constantly retraumatised, searching for evidence that is unlikely to exist just to prove how very ill they are.”

+She added: “We don’t have time on our side or the energy to keep fighting for justice.”

-Nigel Hamilton, chairman of Haemophilia Northern Ireland, added: “We are entitled to justice and we will have justice.”
+Nigel Hamilton, chairman of Haemophilia Northern Ireland, said: “We are entitled to justice and we will have justice.”

+In a message to the IBCA, Mr Hamilton added: “Work with us like never before and ensure that we are not just listened to, but we are also heard.”

 Alan Burgess, a campaigner who was co-infected with HIV and hepatitis C while receiving treatment for haemophilia, said: “I can’t believe we are back here today.”